When are electronic signatures legally binding?

-U.S. federal law recognizes digital signatures as being valid as long as they comply with certain standards.
+U.S. federal law recognizes electronic signatures as being valid as long as they comply with certain standards.
 These are:

-- Association of digital signature with the agreement or record – Any digital signature must be directly associated with the record being signed
+- Association of electronic signature with the agreement or record – Any electronic signature must be directly associated with the record being signed

 - Clear attribution – The signature should be clearly attributable to the person who made it.

-- Retention of records – All parties to a digitally-signed contract or statement must have access to its records and be able to accurately reproduce the document(s) for reference.
+- Retention of records – All parties to an electronically-signed contract or statement must have access to its records and be able to accurately reproduce the document(s) for reference.

-What are the laws that govern digital signatures?
+What are the laws that govern electronic signatures?

-There are two laws governing digital signatures in the United States:
+There are two laws governing electronic signatures in the United States:

 - Uniform Electronic Transactions Act (UETA) – A law that serves as a model for states to pass if they so choose.